RickSlick3/Data-in-the-USA/README.md

 - Problems with Interactions
     - In my development, I did not handle the state of the county selections in a sophisticated way.
 When clicking a bar in the histogram, switching attributes, and clicking a bar in the new histogram, some states seem to remain selected from the previous map even though they get recolored.
 This can lead to unintended consequences and may require the user to refresh the page to reset the selections.
 This should be fixed to improve user experience and maintain consistency between the visualizations.
     - Linking these visuals was done using call-backs and adds complexity to my code for others who view it.
 While making these improvements, I must attempt to try and minimize the amount of call-backs and function chaining to avoid call-back hell and maintain ease of understanding.

+- More Visualization of Economic Attributes
+    - There are currently two buttons above the choropleth map, median household income and poverty percent, that when clicked show the geographical distribution of the selected economic attribute.
+I would also like to provide this data on the histogram, use a different color on both the map and histogram to indicate that I am showing an economic attribute rather than a health attribute.

 ### Use of Artificial Intelligence Tools